 - Email nomination to applications@NHChildrensHealthFoundation.org .

-Award nominations are typically solicited each year in June.
-The honoree will be notified in September and the award announced in the fall.
+Award nominations will be solicited in January.
+The honoree will be notified in March and the award presented in the spring.